phalcon-orphanage/docs/zh/reference/tutorial-invo.rst

     }

-Ìá¹© ACL ÁĞ±í£¨Providing an ACL list£©
+æä¾› ACL åˆ—è¡¨ï¼ˆProviding an ACL listï¼‰
 ^^^^^^^^^^^^^^^^^^^^^
 In the above example we have obtained the ACL using the method $this->_getAcl().
 This method is also implemented in the Plugin.
 Now we are going to explain step-by-step how we built the access control list (ACL):